message-manager-discord/bot/README.md

 Features are:

-1. Sending messages in channels and being able to edit them with commands. (pending)
+1. Sending messages in channels and being able to edit them with commands.
 2. Sending announcements. (pending)